-Assuming the IASB is to retain its view on the need to define an investment entity rather than considering the specific characteristics of an investment (for any entity), the GASB agrees with the IASB's proposal to align the wording throughout the IFRSs.
+Under the assumption Assuming that the IASB is to retain its view on the need to define an investment entity rather than considering the specific characteristics purpose of an investment (for any entity), the GASB agrees with the IASB's proposal to align the wording throughout the IFRSs.
 We believe it would be adequate to replace any reference to "venture capital organisations, mutual funds, unit trusts and similar entities" with the term "investment entity".

-Furthermore, we agree with the measurement exemption being mandatory rather than elective as comparability and therefore the benefit for users of the financial statements would be enhanced.
-In addition, the (potential) burden for entities due to the elimination of an option ought to be limited as the fair value measurement used to be mandatory until the recent amendment of IAS 28.
+Furthermore, we agree with the measurement exemption being mandatory rather than elective as.
+For one, comparability and therefore the benefit for users of the financial statements is would be enhanced.
+At the same time In addition, the (potential) burden for entities due to the elimination of an option can be expected ought to be limited as the fair value measurement used to be mandatory until the recent amendment of IAS 28.